-In addition to addressing the above prompts, you should also explain why you agree or disagree that "dropping out" is a worthwhile activity for people.
+^{}In addition to addressing the above prompts, you should also explain why you agree or disagree that "dropping out" is a worthwhile activity for people.
 And you need to carefully consider one main point from each of the readings.
+This writing should be between 1,000 and 1,250 words.